 - Focus is maintained because distractions are minimized.
 Life becomes manageable because attention is given to only one activity at a time.
 For teens with ADHD, a structured environment helps to eliminate distractions and provides external controls to counter their own underdeveloped internal controls.

 - Clear expectations and consequences help to develop self-discipline.

-Before you choose a military school be sure to do your research to be certain that the one you pick meets your needs.
+Before you choose a military school to be sure to do your research to be certain that the one you pick meets your needs.

 Authors: Bill Hinkle is the Director of Computer Services and Adrian Arranaga is an Admission Counselor at Marine Military Academy in Harlingen, TX.
-MMA is an all boys private college preparatory Military boarding school.
+MMA is an all-boys private college preparatory Military boarding school.
 For more information about MMA visit our website: http://www.mma-tx.org